microsoft/ODBC-Specification/ODBC 4.0.md

 * **SQL\_TE\_ERROR** – (Default) Return an error if the data value is incompatible with the bound type.
 * **SQL\_TE\_CONTINUE** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and continue, or error if `str_type_or_ind_ptr` is a null pointer.
 * **SQL\_TE\_REPORT\_EXCEPTION** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` if the data value is incompatible with the bound type and return `SQL_METADATA_CHANGED`.
 The application can retrieve the value for the column using SQLGetData or SQLGetNestedHandle, as appropriate.
 SQLGetNestedHandle will always return a fresh statement handle for a structured- or collection-valued column whose IRD has changed.
 The application can update the binding for this column which will used when populating subsequent rows for the given column.
-Changing binding has no affect on previously fetched values.
+Changing binding information has no affect on previously fetched values.
 * **SQL\_TE\_REPORT\_ALL** – Set the `str_type_or_ind_ptr` value (if not null) to `SQL_TYPE_EXCEPTION` and return `SQL_METADATA_CHANGED` if the data value is incompatible with the bound type, or if the type information in the IRD (for rows) or IPD (for parameters) has changed.
 The application can retrieve the value for the column using SQLGetData or SQLGetNestedHandle, as appropriate.
 The application can update the binding for this column which will used when populating subsequent rows for the given column.
-Changing binding has no affect on previously fetched values.
+Changing binding information has no affect on previously fetched values.

 ### 3.7.4 Write Extensions for Variable Typed Columns